omeka/omeka-s-enduser/docs/content/item-sets.md

 ![Select drawer with upload option and two assets, both of which are images.](/content/contentfiles/itemset_thumb2.png)

 The drawer offers two options: upload a file using your browser, or select from existing assets.
-To select an existing asset, simply click on it and it will automatically be assigned to the item.
+To select an existing asset, simply click on it and it will automatically be assigned to the item set.

 ![Add item set open to Thumbnail tab, where an asset which is an image of a quill pen on a scrolled piece of paper is in the main work area.
 Below it are buttons for Select and Clear](/content/contentfiles/itemset_thumb3.png)